Orange-OpenSource/orange-mathoms-logging/README.md

 ## Demo application

-Most of those tools are used in a live demo application based on Spring Boot _(coming soon on GitHub)_.
+Most of those tools are demo'ed in [Woofer](https://github.com/Orange-OpenSource/woofer), a showcase web app based on Spring Boot.